by Robert Gillis

 Speaking for myself, I’m happy that I got to know this impressive youngster.
 While the kids who teased her should be ashamed of themselves and grow up, they lost an opportunity to be friends with and get to know a terrific kid whose gift of song only makes the world a better place.

 UPDATE 2008: I’ve received some emails asking if I have an address or contact information for Joanna (JoJo).
 I do not.
-I last saw her a few years ago at a CVS in Foxboro with her Mom.
-I think she may still live in Foxboro but we lost touch with her, so I don’t have any contact info to pass along.
+I last saw her a few years ago at a CVS in Foxboro with her Mom when they were visiting.
+I don’t have any contact info to pass along.
 Sue and I wish Joanna all the best, she has certainly earned her fame!